 The disruption delayed the senate’s vote on the draft, which if passed, would have been sent to the Board of Governors to form policy.

-The protesters say Ryerson’s statement on freedom of expression would allow racists and right-wing extremists to speak on campus, but prevent oppositional groups, including marginalized groups, from disrupting events by penalizing them with disciplinary measures, including expulsions.
+The protesters say Ryerson’s statement on freedom of expression would allow racists and right-wing extremists to speak on campus, and prevent oppositional groups, including marginalized groups, from disrupting events by penalizing them with disciplinary measures, including expulsions.

 Shortly after the motion to adopt Ryerson’s draft statement was put forward, dozens of activists walked through the doors and surrounded the senators, chanting “whose campus?
 Our campus!,” a chant which was repeated continuously throughout the meeting, leading to the adjournment.